linear-b/gitstream/docs/automations/standard/branch-management/README.md

 ---
 # Manage git Branches With gitStream

-Use gitStream to enforce branch naming conventions, review assignment, and other branch managment workflows.
+Use gitStream to enforce branch naming conventions and other branch management workflows.

-[Enforce Branch Naming Conventions](#enforce-branch-name) - Automatically enforce prefixes or keywords in PR branch names.

-[Assign Reviewers Based on Target Branch](#review-target-branch) - Automatically assign PR reviewers for target branches that include a specified keyword.

 <a name="enforce-branch-name"></a>